EbruYerdelen/EbruYerdelen/README.md

 - 👋 Hi, I’m @EbruYerdelen
-- 👀 I’m a student who is interested in Mathematics and Web developing.Currently improving myself to have advanced-level information about frontend&backend developing.
+-  I’m a student who is interested in Mathematics and Web developing.Currently improving myself to have advanced-level information about frontend&backend developing.
-- 🌱 I’m learning Html,Css,Js..
+-  I’m learning Html,Css,Js,React.JS..
-- 💞️ Also I'm quite open to collaborating.
+-  Also I'm quite open to collaborating.
 - 📫 You can reach me from,
 - https://www.instagram.com/ebru.yerd/
 - https://www.linkedin.com/in/ebru-yerdelen-aa7866285/